ab-4797DD45889F/ir-api-postman-collection/README.md

 In order to access private endpoints set collection variables.

-Go though the Pre-request Script for Private folder to see how the private requests are signed before being set to the server.
-You can adopt it to use in your own project.
+Go though the Pre-request Script for Private folder to see how the private requests are signed before being sent to the server.
+You can adopt it to use in your own project or migrate it to any other programming language.